 - Vietnam

-The Philippines appear to limit fuel surcharges to ~$100 USD.
-Hong Kong used to limit fuel surcharges even more than it does at present.
-Currently, you'll find fuel surcharges in the neighborhood of $150 departing HKG.
-Vietnam's fees are similar — in the $135 USD range for long-haul flights.
-From research on Turkish Airlines and other carriers, fuel surcharges on long-haul flights departing Turkey are around $200 USD.
+The Philippines appears to limit fuel surcharges to under $100.
+Hong Kong used to limit fuel surcharges even more than it currently does.
+Currently, you'll find fuel surcharges in the neighborhood of $90 departing HKG.
+Vietnam's fees are similar — in the $90 range for long-haul flights.
+Research on Turkish Airlines and other carriers shows that fuel surcharges on long-haul flights departing Turkey are around $200.

-Although some carriers don't seem to correctly apply local regulations, you still can use tickets departing countries that limit fuel surcharges to your advantage.
+Although some carriers don't apply local regulations correctly, you can still use tickets departing countries that limit fuel surcharges to your advantage.
 Consider traveling to and from Brazil on Air France.
-If you fly to Brazil in Air France business class, you will pay over $300 USD in taxes, fees, and surcharges.
+If you fly to Brazil in Air France business class, you will pay $318.40 in taxes, fees, and surcharges.

-However, if you fly in the opposite direction, departing Brazil, these fees are eliminated.
+However, these fees are eliminated if you fly in the opposite direction, departing Brazil.
 All you're paying is the taxes.
+(And, in this case, several thousand more miles.)

-It may require some creative routing in order to avoid these charges, but doing so can save you a bundle.
+It may require creative routing to avoid these charges, but doing so can save you a bundle.
 Consider using the countries that limit fuel surcharges to both save money and potentially plan a stopover on your next trip.

 Quick Tips to Avoid Fuel Surcharges on Award Tickets

-The easiest way to avoid fuel surcharges is to avoid airlines that charge them.
-These include U.S.-based carriers United Airlines, Alaska Airlines, American Airlines, and Delta Air Lines (for the most part).
+My biggest tip to avoid fuel surcharges is to avoid airlines that pass them on to prospective travelers.
 You also can avoid fuel surcharges by booking flights through a frequent flyer program that doesn't assess these charges — even on airlines that levy them.
-The two most notable programs that don't pass on fuel surcharges are:
+The most notable programs that don't pass on fuel surcharges are:

 Beyond that, you're usually stuck paying these fees.
 Here are some of the airlines with the most egregious fuel surcharges: